ansys/pydpf-post/doc/source/user_guide/accessing_results.rst

     >>> displacement = solution.displacement()

 The displacement ``Result`` object corresponds to a vector field.
-To obtain the scalar components (y-components) of this field, access the subresult with:
+To obtain the scalar components (y-components) of this field, access the subresult with this code:

 .. code:: python